-Notes of these early discussions will be added to the student's record and given to their parents.
+Notes of these early discussions will be shared with parents as minutes of the meeting by email.
 We will formally notify parents when it is decided that a pupil will receive SEN support.

 5.4 Assessing and reviewing pupils' progress towards outcomes